 James Ponsoldt is seen as a highly regarded director, both in film and television.
 His breakout film The Spectacular Now, starring Miles Teller and Shailene Woodley, received the Grand Jury Prize and Special Jury Prize at the 2013 Sundance Film Festival and would go on to be named one of the Best Independent films of that year by the National Board of Review.
 His next feature, The End of the Tour, may have not received as much awards attention but did reap huge critical acclaim with a 92% Certified Fresh rating on Rotten Tomatoes.

+Metaverse is an integrated network of 3D virtual worlds where users have access to digital avatars that let them live in a digital world.
+Metaverse-related projects need a proper technical team.
+So, the top picks, in this case are the world-class metaverse developers in Dubai, US, and UK.
 James Ponsoldt’s most recent film – 2017’s The Circle starring Tom Hanks, Emma Watson, and John Boyega – was critically panned and was seen as a box office flop.
 Although his latest major film may have been negatively received, Ponsoldt has seen success from his endeavors on television, starting with directing the pilot and subsequent episodes of Sorry For Your Loss, a Facebook Watch series starring Elizabeth Olsen and Kelly Marie Tran that received huge audience appeal upon the show’s release.

 Furthermore, James Ponsoldt’s recent creative efforts could result in Apple TV+’s next hit as he served as a director and executive producer on Shrinking.
 The Apple TV+ comedy-drama from Brett Goldstein and Bill Lawrence follows a grieving therapist who starts to tell his clients exactly what he thinks, and in ignoring his training and ethics, he finds himself making huge changes to people’s lives – including his own.
 Led by Harrison Ford and Jason Segel, Shrinking just premiered on AppleTV+ with a positive response from critics and audiences alike, as seen with an 81% critical score on Rotten Tomatoes as well as an 82% audience approval rating.